Ed Sullivan Theater: The Late Show with Stephen Colbert

 The Late Show with Stephen Colbert held its first show at the Ed Sullivan Theater on September 8, 2015.
 The Late Show went in production hiatus in March 2020 due to the COVID-19 pandemic in New York City, ultimately broadcasting remotely.
 The Late Show returned to in-studio production on August 10, 2020, but using a smaller, secondary set modeled after Colbert's personal office (with a window showing a view similar to the auditorium's main backdrop), and still having guests appear remotely.
 The Late Show returned to the auditorium with a studio audience on June 14, 2021.
 Despite subsequent increases in COVID-19 cases, Colbert said in January 2022 that he would continue to broadcast from the Ed Sullivan Theater rather than from an upper-story office.
-The show at the Ed Sullivan Theater until May 2026.
-At the time, it was unclear what production would occupy the theater after The Late Show ended, although the theater could not be demolished due to its historic-landmark designation.
+The Late Show ran at the Ed Sullivan Theater until May 21, 2026, when it was canceled.
+In early 2026, objects from The Late Shows set at the Ed Sullivan Theater were sold off; the actual set was given to the Museum of Broadcast Communications in Chicago.

+After The Late Show aired its final episode, the venue was vacant.
+The theater could not be demolished due to its historic-landmark designation, and the building must legally remain a theater, though CBS had not yet announced a future tenant or permanent purpose for the broadcast space.
 Numerous office-building landlords, as well as Broadway theater operators Shubert Organization, Nederlander Organization, and ATG Entertainment, expressed interest in potentially buying the theater building.